Damage RegisterForm TT-2026 / Section G

 Termite Damage Repair Costs and Insurance Coverage (2026)

 Most homeowners assume insurance covers termite damage.
 It does not.
-Here is what repair costs, what insurance actually covers, and how to protect yourself financially.
+Here is what repair actually costs, what insurance covers, and how to protect yourself financially.

 Does Homeowners Insurance Cover Termite Damage?